 TSI is automatically calculated using a programming package (TSI Package) that draws from Department data in SWIMS.
 The rules used by the TSI Package are described below.
 These requirements are set to provide enough data to account for the average lake condition during the summer index period (when the lake responds to nutrient inputs and achieves maximum aquatic plant growth) over several years to account for unusual weather (dry, wet, hot, cold).

-- a) Seasonal Range and Sampling Frequency. - For chlorophyll a and Secchi data, the TSI Package requires 2 samples per year in each of 3 different years.
-Samples should be collected between July 15 and September 15. - For satellite clarity data, at least one satellite inferred clarity reading is required in each of 3 years (3 values minimum).
-Samples should be collected between July 1 and September 30.
+- a) Seasonal Range and Sampling Frequency. - For chlorophyll-a and Secchi data, the TSI Package requires 2 samples per year in each of 3 different years.
+Samples should be collected between July 15 September 15.